tonyfast/ASCL/README.md

 ASCL
 =========

-### This repository stores tools useful for working with the Astrophysics Source Code Library (ASCL) and its data in various formats.
+### This repository stores tools useful for working with the Astrophysics Source Code Library (ASCL; ascl.net) and its data in various formats.

 ---